kichu12348/fastpath/README.md

 ```bash
 npm install fastpath
 ```
-(Just kidding, we're not on npm yet, but we're working on it! 😉)
+(Just kidding, we're not on npm yet, but im working on it! 😉 heh)

 ## 🎮 API Examples